Generally, exclusion is used as a last resort when all other available alternatives have been tried.

 Arrangements for your child’s education

 The Fair Access Protocol is a local agreement about how to get children back in school as quickly as possible.
-Further information on Royal Greenwich’s Fair Access Protocol is available here.
+Download Royal Greenwich’s Fair Access Protocol

 When can the school exclude a child?